-PSAT/NMSQT®
+Practice with this full-length PSAT/NMSQT®

+Preliminary SAT/

-Preliminary SAT/ National Merit Scholarship Qualifying Test
+National Merit Scholarship Qualifying T

 Timing The PSAT/NMSQT® has five sections.
 You will have 25 minutes each for Sections 1-4 and 30 minutes for Section 5.
-WEDNESDAY, October 13, 2004 Scoring For each correct answer, you receive one point.
+Scoring For each correct answer, you receive one point.
 For questions you omit, you receive no points.
-For a wrong answer to a multiple-choice question, you lose a quarter (1⁄2) of a point.
+For a wrong answer to a multiple-choice question, you lose a quarter (1/4) of a point.
 For a wrong answer to a math question that is not multiple choice, you do not lose any points.
-(This is the authorized administration date of this test form for entry to scholarship and recognition programs.)
+The best way to get ready for the PSAT/NMSOT is to take the practice test.
 Guessing If you can eliminate one or more choices as wrong, you increase your chances of choosing the correct answer and earning one point.
 If you can't eliminate any choices, move on.
 You can return to the question later if there is time.
+Find time!
 Marking Answers You must mark all of your answers on your answer sheet to receive credit.
 Make sure each mark is dark and completely fills the oval.
 If you erase, do so completely.
 You may write in the test book, but you won't receive credit for anything you write there.
 Checking Answers You may check your work on a particular section if you finish it before time is called, but you may not turn to any other section.